Composers:

 Berber jewelry jangling down the street

-Make you shut your eyes at every woman that
+Make you shut your eyes at every woman that you meet

 My, my sweet honey love